 Alexander Gorlin Architects137 Varick St., nr.
 Spring St., fifth fl.; 212-229-1199; gorlinarchitects.com

-“A house is a psychic diagram of the family,” Gorlin says.
-That translates to: home as sanctuary, built of materials native to the site and fitted with wide windows to take in the view.
-Trained as a modernist, he nonetheless cites Vermeer’s use of light and space as an inspiration for his serene spaces.
+Gorlin sees the home as a sanctuary, built of materials native to the site and fitted with wide windows to take in the view.
+Trained as a modernist, he nonetheless cites Vermeer’s use of light and space as an inspiration.